xxyen/age-based-multi-center-fed-learning/README.md

 ## Datasets
-MNIST: 40 clients, and each clients has only two numbers
+MNIST: 40 clients, and each client has only two numbers

 ## Notes

 - Install the libraries listed in ```requirements.txt```
     - I.e. with pip: run ```pip install -r requirements.txt```
 - ```models``` directory contains instructions on running baseline reference implementations

-## TODO
-test